yomon8/logrepeat/README.md

 ## Usage

-- Fiast download your AWS ALB(Application Load Balancer) log from S3.
+- Download your AWS ALB(Application Load Balancer) log from S3.

-- exec logrepeat with your alb log file.
+- Run logrepeat with your alb log file.

 ```
 $ logrepeat -h newtarget -p 8080 -f youralblogfile.log
 ```

-- you can check repeat plan
+- You will see and check repeat plan

 ```
 --- Requests Source ---